 A 10 kg bag of rice weighs one-sixth as much on the moon than on earth because the moon's gravity is one-sixth as much as the earth's.

-If you tried to slide the bag horizontally across a smooth table to a friend, is it one-sixth as easier on the moon than on earth? (ignore friction)
+If you tried to throw the bag horizontally across to a friend, is it one-sixth as easier on the moon than on earth?